chuckyang123/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+* A student is considered as duplicate if both their NUSNET ID or Telegram handle or Phone Number or Email is the same as another existing student in the address book.

+* Parameter Constraints:

+  * NUSNET ID: An `E` (case-insensitive) followed by 7 digits, e.g. `E1234567`.

+  * Telegram handle: Starts with `@` followed by at least 1 alphanumeric characters (underscores allowed), e.g. `@john_doe123`.

+  * Phone number: A string of 3 to 15 digits, e.g. `98765432`.

+  * Email: A valid NUS email address in the format `<NUSNETID>@u.nus.edu`, e.g. `
 </box>

 ## Viewing help : `help`